-Birmingham, Ala.
-Tops the List as America’s Most Bible-Minded City
+Birmingham, Alabama, Tops List as America’s Most Bible-Minded City

 American Bible Society Announces Which Cities Rank—and Which Cities Tank—In Bible Friendliness

 When it comes to U.S. cities that embrace the Bible, Birmingham, Alabama, tops the list.
 A newly released ranking from American Bible Society finds Birmingham residents have the highest combined levels of regular Bible reading and expressed belief in the Bible’s accuracy.
 Another Alabama city ranking high on the list of America's Most Bible-Minded Cities was Huntsville, coming in at No. 12.

 The news was not quite so positive for some American cities.
 Topping the list of America’s least Bible-minded cities is Providence, Rhode Island/New Bedford, Massachusetts for the third consecutive year.

 American Bible Society’s Bible-Minded Cities survey, conducted by Barna Group, uses Nielsen media market rankings as a proxy for city size.